jas31415/jastl/README.md

 > I have finally decided the architecture of this library!
 And it's gonna be using inheritance!
 > What?
 No, don't leave! =[
 >
-> I will provide a neat explanation of how this library will function by use of an std::Regex wrapper... whenever I get around to that.
+> I will provide a neat explanation of how this library will function by use of an std::string wrapper... whenever I get around to that.

 Using it in a project should hopefully be as simple as adding the `.a` to wherever you wanna link it from, and then also having a folder with all the headers in it.